 Our strategy is to leverage our considerable industry experience, understanding of CNS markets and development expertise to identify, develop and commercialize product candidates with significant market potential that can fulfill unmet medical needs in the treatment of CNS diseases.
-We have assembled a management team along with both scientific and business advisors, including recognized experts in the fields of depression, with significant industry and regulatory experience to lead and execute the development and commercialization of esmethadone.
+We have assembled a management team along with both scientific, including recognized experts in the fields of depression, and business advisors with significant industry and regulatory experience to lead and execute the development and commercialization of esmethadone.

 We plan to further develop esmethadone as our priority program.
-As the drug esmethadone is an NCE, the regulatory pathway required to support an NDA submission involves a full clinical development program.
+As the drug esmethadone is an NCE, the regulatory pathway required to support a new drug application (NDA) submission involves a full clinical development program.
 We plan to continue to generate intellectual property (IP) that will further protect our products from competition.
 We will also continue to prioritize our product development activities after taking into account the resources we have available, market dynamics and potential for adding value.